COVID Protocols Quick Link

 Q: Do I need to bring my photo I.D.?

-A: Photo I.D. is required to get a tattoo.
+A: Yes.
+Photo I.D. is required to get a tattoo.
 That’s right, no exceptions.
 Be sure to bring your I.D. to your appointment.
 Without your photo I.D. your appointment and your deposit will be forfeited.

 Q: What is the legal age to get a tattoo?